Blog post

 By identifying issues like glaucoma, cataracts, or macular degeneration in their early stages, you can receive timely treatment and prevent further vision loss.

-Additionally, regular eye tests help optimize your vision, ensuring you have the best visual acuity for daily activities and tasks.
+Additionally, regular eye tests help optimise your vision, ensuring you have the best visual acuity for daily activities and tasks.

 What should I do if I’ve been tested recently, but I have noticed changes in my eyesight?